5 Things We Can Learn From Kids on How to Live More I

 Maybe it’s time we all start acting like kids again.
 Dance and sing, play outside, speak up for yourself, live in the moment and have fun.
 Go sledding, color, get some exercise, use your imagination, and ride a bike.
 Choose to experience as much as you can.
 Learn from children and create a more simple life that you can live more intentionally — and have a lot of fun while doing it!

 So what about you?
 What have you learned from your kids about mindfulness and living more intentionally?
-In what ways have you acted like a kid?
+In what ways will you act like a kid again?